VitalLabs/TAC/ansible/README.md

 ### SSH and SSL Keys

-Note thiese keys are local to you and are kept in a secure location and uploaded to a new jumpbox and kept in the .ssh folder so no one else can access them!
+Note these keys are local to you and are kept in a secure location and uploaded to a new jumpbox and kept in the .ssh folder so no one else can access them!

 scp ~/.ssh/ryanvitalreactor-west.pem -i ~/.ssh/ryanvitalreactor-west.pem ubuntu@ec2-50-18-32-196.us-west-1.compute.amazonaws.com:~/ssh
 scp ~/.ssh/ryanvitalreactor-west.pem -i ~/.ssh/switchboard_vars.yml ubuntu@ec2-50-18-32-196.us-west-1.compute.amazonaws.com:~/.ssh